 The TigerSet software upgrade opens up a communication port on your TigerStop so you can use a PC, PLC, or Barcode Scanner, for example, to control your TigerStop systems.
 With TigerSet you can communicate directly with your TigerStop.
 But by far the coolest feature of TigerSet is that it allows you to download TigerStop’s free open source Software Development Kit (SDK) to create your own code.
 This is where things start to get really interesting.

 Git With The Program

-TigerStop’s SDK is essentially a set of power tools that makes writing software for the TigerStop hardware platform a whole lot easier.
+TigerStop’s SDK is essentially a set of power tools that make writing software for the TigerStop hardware platform a whole lot easier.
 The SDK includes an extensive library of commands that TigerStop uses when developing software for the TigerStop product line.
 The commands are completely FREE and available on TigerStop’s Git Hub page.

 TigerStop's free (did we mention it’s free?) open source Software Development Kit is universally available.
 Open source means anyone can look at how we did it, and change it up if it needs to work a little bit differently.
 The old adage is true.
 You can teach an old tiger new tricks.

 Why is this so beyond cool?
 Well, for many reasons.
 Sometimes a really savvy customer will want to use a TigerStop in a way that we don't yet support.
 Rather than hinder our most innovative customers, we thought we would help.
 (Because we make it part of our mission to help manufacturers after all.)
 Instead of doing all the coding grunt work to connect to a TigerStop, send it to a position, keep track of its position, or cycle the tool, for example, TigerStopSDK has all of that coding work done for you.